vanheaven-ui/seasons/README.md

 ### 🛠 Installing <a name = "ins"></a>
-Once you have a local copy of the entire project on your computer, If you don't meet the above preliquisites, then:
+Once you have a local copy of the entire project on your computer, If you don't meet the above prerequisites, then:

 - Visit [Ruby Installations](https://www.ruby-lang.org/en/documentation/installation/) to install ruby version  2.7.0.
 - Visit [Rails installations guide](https://guides.rubyonrails.org/v5.0/getting_started.html) to install rails version 6.0.3.3.